VIN-y/MissChanger/Klipper_Config/README.md

 7. Run `G28` and `QUAD_GANTRY_LEVEL`

-8. Mount the Nudge probe
+8. Mount the calibration probe

 9. Run `CALIBRATE_OFFSETS` - the process is automatic, but you can specify a specific tool-head

 10. Run `SAVE_CONFIG`

-If you has the Nudge probe.
+If you has the calibration probe.
 There is a likelihood that the `CALIBRATE_OFFSETS` procedure cannot be completed.
 If so:

 1. set `variable_calibration_abs_z_seperately` to `1` in `[gcode_macro _static_variable]` in **printer.cfg**.![](./images/variable_calibration_abs_z_seperately.png)